berops/claudie/docs/loadbalancing/loadbalancing-solution.md

 ## Loadbalancer

-For creating a highly available kubernetes cluster, Loadbalancers for kubeAPI-server is created by Claudie are using Nginx to loadbalance the traffic into the cluster nodes.
+For creating a highly available kubernetes cluster, Loadbalancers for kubeAPI server is created by Claudie are using Nginx to loadbalance the traffic into the cluster nodes.
+Claudie also supports definition of a custom Loadbalancer, for the applications running inside the cluster.

 ### Role